rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Communication error

 Used for communication errors with the central system.
 Includes NTP connection loss if the TLC is configured to use NTP.
-Is a "minor fault" defined according to 3.11 in EN12675.
+Is a “minor fault” defined according to 3.11 in EN12675.

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.20}|\Yl{0.55}|